ErikEverson/SwiftDataWithDitto/README.md

 By default, SwiftData behaves in the following way when determining where it persists data:

-1. It persists data store to the app’s Application Support directory.
+* It persists data store to the app’s Application Support directory.
-2. This sample app uses App Groups to access shared containers and share data between the SwiftData widget extension and the Core Data host app.
-For an app that has the App Group entitlement (`com.apple.security.application-groups`), it persists the data store to the root directory of the app group container.
+* This sample app uses App Groups to access shared containers and share data between the SwiftData widget extension and the Core Data host app.
+For an app that has the [App Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_application-groups), it persists the data store to the root directory of the app group container.
 For apps that evolve from a version that doesn’t have any app group container to a version that has one, SwiftData copies the existing store to the app group container.

 In this sample, the main app and widget share the same store via an app group container, and the store is located in the default location in the app group container.
-To ensure SwiftData accesses the same store, the main app and widget both share the ModelContainer.
+To ensure SwiftData accesses the same store, the main app and widget both share the [`ModelContainer`](https://developer.apple.com/documentation/swiftdata/modelcontainer).

 The widget in this sample doesn’t write to the SwiftData store, but in general, an app and its extensions can safely read and write to the same SwiftData store simultaneously.